thomasduchatelle/dphoto/app/viewer_ui/src/components/google-signin-button/README.md

 This is a fork of https://github.com/anthonyjgrove/react-google-login to keep the sign-in button without any logic.
+Use directly the library for anything non-business.

 No update should be required but just in case: